shamshubham/notes-app/README.md

-Certainly!
-Here is the updated README with the added images:

----

 # 📝 Notes Application

 Welcome to the **Notes Application**—your digital notebook for jotting down and managing your ideas, reminders, and to-dos.
 This intuitive and easy-to-use app allows you to create, edit, and delete notes effortlessly.
 Plus, thanks to browser local storage, your notes will be preserved even after you refresh the page.